 Other MTR lines from across Hong Kong navigate you to Sunny Bay and then to the Disneyland Resort Line.
-The MTR is an easy subway system to understand because of English signage and maps in each train car.
+The MTR is an easy subway system because of English signage and maps in each train car.
 The trains “speak” in English too.
-And, they’re clean, probably because you’re not supposed to eat or drink on them.
+And they’re clean, probably because you’re not supposed to eat or drink on them.

-You can also take the Airport Express to Tsing Yi station where you will transfer to the Tung Chung line.
-Take Tung Chung to Sunny Bay station where you will board the Disneyland Resort Line to the park.
-The fare for adults is HKD 70 and it will take about 35 minutes.
+You can also take the Airport Express to Tsing Yi station, where you will transfer to the Tung Chung line.
+Take Tung Chung to Sunny Bay station, where you will board the Disneyland Resort Line to the park.
+It will take about 35 minutes.

 Cultural Differences to Expect

-Visitors are primarily from mainland China with Hong Kong residents sprinkled in.
+Visitors are primarily Hong Kong residents and from mainland China.
 The ratio of adults to kids is much higher in comparison to U.S. Disney Parks.

 Line cutting: Contrary to the polite behavior I mentioned above, there can be line cutting.
-Hong Kongers are quick to point out that the people who do this are foreigners.
-Instances of line cutting are becoming less frequent in recent years, but I would suggest you stand in line with purpose and a wide stance, if that makes sense, to prevent people from slipping through.
+Hong Kongers quickly point out that the people who do this are foreigners.
+Instances of line cutting are becoming less frequent in recent years, but I suggest you stand in line with purpose and a wide stance, if that makes sense, to prevent people from slipping through.

 Food: When Hong Kong Disneyland first opened, I ordered a hamburger at Starlight Diner that was a bun, mayonnaise, patty, and raw cucumber slices that were supposed to be American-style pickles.
 The burger situation has since improved.
-My point is that it’s important to keep in mind that you’re in Asia, and Western food might taste and look a bit different than you’re used to.
+My point is that it’s important to remember that you’re in Asia, and Western food might taste and look a bit different than you’re used to.